SantiagoFK/gameshop/README.md

 This is a project of mine, I wanted to use django to make something interesting.
 This ecommerce allows users to see games and buy them.
 The API can be used to retrieve all games in the database.
+This is only a backend webapp, it doesn't have a javascript framework in the front.

 Technologies:
 - Python